Genentech/ringer/README.md

 The [pre-trained model](assets/models/conditional) is included in this repository.

-To generate samples and evaluate the pre-trained model on all the test data, run:
+To generate samples (not including side-chain reconstruction) and evaluate the pre-trained model on all the test data, run:

 ```eval
 evaluate \